UNICEFECAR/parenting-app-bebbo-CMS/README.md

 @evrimm @Akhror @saurabhEDU @mhdosman

 ## Community
 Unicef Bebbo has a friendly and lively open-source community.
-Our communication happens primarily on our repository Github Discussion and we welcome all interested contributors to join the conversation.
+Our communication happens primarily primarily in our [Github Discussion](https://github.com/UNICEFECAR/parenting-app-bebbo-CMS/discussions) and we welcome all interested contributors to join the conversation.